“For the law was given through Moses; grace and truth came through Jesus Christ.” (John 1:17)

 “The church is in desperate need of a way to express the grace of the gospel and the demand of the gospel in a way that enhances both without canceling either.”
 Rankin Wilbourne

 In some Christian circles, the other extreme is embraced.
 All grace and no truth.
 This is very dangerous as well.
-Grace without truth makes people feel good about themselves but it keeps them from learning what God requires of them.
+Grace without truth makes people feel good about themselves but keeps them from learning what God requires of them.
+It is understanding and then applying God’s eternal truths that change us and set us free.

 The Gospel is both beautiful and offensive at the same time.
-God's grace is a beautiful thing but his truth can offensive to those away from him.
-The standards of Scripture are so different from the standards of the world around us.
+God’s grace is a beautiful thing but his truth can offensive to those who don’t know him.
+The standards of Scripture stand in stark contrast to the standards of the world around us.
 Grace and truth together, however, are a beautiful package.
 They were how Jesus operated when he lived among us and how his Spirit still operates today.

 Annie and I are sharing God’s grace and truth in the United States and abroad.
 Would you consider joining our team?
 Just click here to get involved.
 Thanks so much!